jmikkola/SSPB/README.markdown

   Leave as yes to create an archive page, or set to no and the archive page will not be created.

-- home-posts-style
-  Set to none to show no posts on the home page, summary to show post summaries on the home page, or full to show full posts on the home page.

 - home-max-posts
   Set the maximum number of posts to show on the home page.